 After I cleaned out my closet and made a short list of items that I need, I started to think about how I shop.
-More to the point—how is it that, although I have a fashion site, I don’t over-shop or have loads of things that I regret buying?
+More to the point, how is it that although I have a fashion site I don’t over-shop or have loads of things that I regret buying?
 Perhaps I can credit the few shopping rules that I’ve followed forever and swear by:

 1. If I love something and KNOW that it’s a forever piece, I buy it immediately.
+Often, this is an item that I first saw on the runway, put on a list, and then asked for it’s delivery date.

-3. Always buy one in black.
+3. Always buy one in black or grey.

 5. I don’t wait for the sales.
 I buy at the front end of the season, then I’m guaranteed to get the things I want.
 Sale is for those fun and unexpected items that make me feel like I’ve won the fashion lottery.